SDG 12 - Strategic Initiatives

 Ethical Sourcing Policy

 Western has a policy on ethical sourcing of food and supplies.
 Every dollar spent has social, environmental, and ethical impacts—both positive and negative.
 Western is committed to creating positive change through purposeful and proactive spending and supplier relations.
-Sustainable Procurement is guided by our Sustainable Procurement Strategy, Supplier Code of Conduct, and Sustainable Procurement Policy, which set minimum standards for ethical procurement.

 Hospitality Services also champions sustainability initiatives related to food, including: